‘We have to stop all this infighting’: Seattle’s former homelessness director on why we spend so much without a fix

-A year ago, Jason Johnson — the leader of Seattle’s Human Services Department, which manages potentially the largest homelessness city budget in the Pacific Northwest — announced he would be resigning from his position.
+A year ago this month, Jason Johnson — the leader of Seattle’s Human Services Department, which manages potentially the largest homelessness city budget in the Pacific Northwest — announced he would resign.

 The same day, mere miles away, COVID-19 claimed its first American victim.
-Johnson quickly realized he couldn’t step down just yet, and he ended up staying on until the beginning of this year.
+Johnson, who was to be a temporary department head, quickly realized he couldn’t step down just yet.

-Coronavirus turned Johnson’s world — and the world of everyone who works fighting homelessness — upside down, completely changing shelters and making it painfully clear the unsustainable number of people living outside in Seattle.
+Coronavirus turned Johnson’s world — and the world of everyone who works fighting homelessness — upside down, completely changing shelters and making painfully clear the unsustainable number of people living outside in Seattle.

-But some basic questions persist about why the city is spending so much money, and why the problem isn’t getting better.
-In his role at the city, Johnson rarely agreed to interviews.
+While heading the department, Johnson rarely agreed to interviews.
+And withhis exit, basic questions persist about why the city is spending so much money, and why the problem isn’t getting better.

-Johnson was a controversial leader in that role: He never earned enough votes from the City Council or support from social services nonprofits to be named the permanent director.
+Johnson was a controversial leader: He never earned enough votes from the City Council or support from social services nonprofits to be named the permanent director.
 He clashed with the council on the role of the Navigation Team and certain tiny house villages.

 After he left the city in January, Johnson agreed to an interview about his time as director of the largest homelessness budget in the Pacific Northwest and his perspective on why the problem hasn’t improved.